 What does an ornamental grass bring to the garden party?

 These perennials are unequaled for introducing texture to garden plantings.
 Many also provide outstanding winter interest.
 Grasses offer two things to the garden that many plants cannot: movement and sound.
 A gentle breeze rustles stems against one another and creates a ripple of motion that steals the show.
 Grasses also offer an array of colors, including vibrant gold, fiery red, dusky black tones and variegated patterns.

 Do grasses need full sun to grow?

-Most ornamental grasses grow best in direct sun and tend to become floppy in lower light.
+Most grow best in direct sun and tend to become floppy in lower light.
 Full sun (6 to 8 hours) is ideal, but you can always try in 4-5 hours and see what happens.
 Some grasses thrive in low light, such as Japanese forest grass or inland sea oats.